David-OConnor/pyflow/README.md

 this file will be created if it doesn't exist.
 - Run `pyflow` or `pyflow myfile.py` to run Python.

 ## Quick-and-dirty start for quick-and-dirty scripts
-- Add the line `__requires__ = [numpy, requests]` somewhere in the script, where `numpy` and `requsts` are dependencies.
+- Add the line `__requires__ = [numpy, requests]` somewhere in your script, where `numpy` and `requsts` are dependencies.
 Run `pyflow script myscript.py`, where `myscript.py` is the name of your script.
-This will set up an isolated environment for this script, and install dependencies as required, without altering any other environment.
+This will set up an isolated environment for this script, and install dependencies as required.
 This is a safe way to run one-off Python files that aren't attached to a project, but have dependencies.

 ## Why add another Python manager?
-`Pipenv` and `Poetry` both address part of this problem.
+`Pipenv` and `Poetry` both address part of Pyflow's *raison d'être*.
- Some reasons why this tool is different:
+ Some reasons why this is different:

  - It automatically manages Python installations and environments.
-You specify a Python version in `pyproject.toml` (if ommitted, the pyflow asks), and pyflow ensures that version is used.
+You specify a Python version in `pyproject.toml` (if ommitted, itasks), and ensures that version is used.
- If it's not installed, pyflow downloads a binary, and uses that.
+ If the version's not installed, Pyflow downloads a binary, and uses that.
  If multiple installations are found for that version, it asks which to use.

-- By not using Python to install or run, it remains intallation-agnostic and environment-agnostic.
+- By not using Python to install or run, it remains environment-agnostic.
 This is important for making setup and use as simple and decison-free as possible.
 It's especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
 This avoids complications, especially for new users.
-It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` not being configured in the expected way.
+It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` or user directories not being configured in the expected way.

 - Its dependency resolution and locking is faster due to using a cached